 I confronted my brother many years later.
 To his credit, he acknowledged his wrongs and expressed genuine remorse over the pain his actions caused me.
 By then I had already uncovered and let go of most of my painful feelings.
 It was good to hear his confession, but he might have chosen to withhold it.
 I would have needed to forgive him anyway.

 Today my brother doesn’t mistreat me in any way.
 We are friends and enjoy a playful relationship.
-Yet there are still times I need to stand up for myself with him.
+Yet there are still times when I need to stand up for myself with him.
 He is often intrusive, pushing beyond reasonable boundaries.
-I must verbalize where I stand: No, you may not do that; no I will not allow that; back off; give me some space.
-It’s not good for him, for our relationship, or for me to allow behavior that generates fresh anger in me.
+I must verbalize where I stand:_ No, you may not do that; no, I will not allow that; back off; give me some space._ It’s not good for him, for our relationship, or for me to allow behavior that generates fresh anger in me.